 Learning herbs with kids is fun, and it’s easy to do no matter where you live.

-After years of buying calendula cream (a healing cream used for rashes, wounds and bites) we grew calendula, infuse calendula oil and made homemade salve and calendula cream.
+After years of buying calendula cream (a healing cream used for rashes, wounds and bites) we grew calendula, infused calendula oil and made homemade salve and calendula cream.
 After this first experience I wanted to dive deeper into learning more about herbs.

 Some ideas for herb studies for kids